B2B Market Segmentation Guide

 Psychographic Segmentation

-Psychographic segmentation classifies prospects based on attitudes, values, motivations, and decision-making styles rather than observable characteristics.
-This includes risk tolerance, innovation adoption patterns, and organizational culture preferences that drive messaging effectiveness.
+Psychographic segmentation classifies prospects by attitudes, values, motivations, and decision-making styles rather than observable characteristics.
+Risk tolerance, innovation adoption patterns, and organizational culture preferences all live here, and all of them drive whether your messaging lands or gets ignored.

 Related Terms: